Xue Yong: Joining Liangshan

 Found to have written a seditious poem on a wall in a restaurant in Jiangzhou, Song Jiang is sentenced to death.
 The chieftains of Liangshan Marsh rush to Jiangzhou and rescue him just when he is going to be beheaded.
 After fleeing Jiangzhou, the group is stranded at a riverbank.
 Just then Li Jun, Xue Yong and other friends Song Jiang made recently in the Jieyang region arrive in their boats on their way to save Song Jiang.
 They ferry the outlaws to the Mus' manor.

 Before going to Liangshan, Song Jiang wants to take revenge on Huang Wenbing, the petty official who found and reported his poem.
 Xue Yong recommends his martial arts student Hou Jian, who works as a tailor in Huang's house, to lead them to the official's home.
 With Hou tricking the Huang family to open the door, the outlaws get into the house and massacre everyone.
 Meanwhile, Zhang Shun captures Huang on the Xunyang River.
-After cutting up Huang, the group, including Xue Yong, make their way to Liangshan.
+After cutting up Huang, the group, including Xue Yong, makes their way to Liangshan.